noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 response, her magic power blew like a storm, gradually converging on a single point.

 [——Fangs of my heart, burst forth!——Reveal thyself!
-Magic Staff!
+Magic Staff!——“_Apocalypse_”!!!]
-——“_Apocalypse_”!!!]

 With the powerfully uttered words, the black magic power takes on a definite shape.
 It was a huge staff, more than twice Iris’ height...
 Looking at it, one